Seatis/my-teaching-materials/team-project/tribes-of-lagopus/tribes_models.md

 	- barracks: can create `Troop`
 - level: level of the building (default: 1)
 - hp: health point of the building
+- started_at: the timestamp when the building create request was sent from the client
+- finished_at: (could be future) timestamp when the building is finished and useable

 ## Troop
 ```json